-Reviewing Head Games, the new sports concussion docudrama from director Steve James of Hoop Dreams fame, proved to be a tough assignment.
+Reviewing Head Games, the sports concussion docudrama from director Steve James of Hoop Dreams fame, proved to be a tough assignment.

 Ultimately, I concluded that it was an exercise in futility.
 I am simply just too close to the subject to be an objective, disinterested observer.
 Indeed, I realized that I would actually be doing readers of MomsTEAM a disservice if I did not review Head Games through the lens of my own knowledge and experience.

 So, what then, did I think of the movie?